INTELLECTUAL PROPERTY INSTITUTE OF CANADA

 (c) Honorary Members

 An individual who will reflect honour and credit upon the Institute may be awarded the title of Honorary Member if he or she is not or has not been a member of IPIC.
-Awarding such Membership shall require a resolution by Council after consideration of nominations submitted by the members of the Institute.
-Honorary Members shall pay no entrance or other fee but in all other respects shall be subject to the By-laws and Regulations of the Institute.
+Awarding such Membership shall require a resolution by the Board after consideration of nominations submitted by the Members of the Institute.
+Honorary Members shall pay no entrance or other fee but in all other respects shall be subject to the By-laws and Policies of the Institute.

 An applicant for admission as a Fellow shall:

 i. be a resident of Canada;